weiserlab/ambuj/index.md

 ## Research Themes

 > “Applications are of course the whole point of ubiquitous computing” - Mark Weiser

-> “In the future, increasing proportion of computer science research will be application-driven” - Eric Brewer and Mike Franklin [CS262A]

 I am an engineer and an experimental computer scientist.
 My research is application driven.